terrajobst/AspNetCore.Docs.it-it/aspnetcore/host-and-deploy/azure-apps/index.md

    Il comando restituisce `True` quando è installato il runtime di anteprima x64.

 > [!NOTE]
-> L'architettura della piattaforma (x86 o x64) di un'app di Servizi app viene impostata nelle impostazioni dell'app nel portale di Azure per le app ospitate in un livello di hosting con calcolo di serie A o migliore.
-Se l'app viene eseguita in modalità in-process e l'architettura della piattaforma è configurata per 64 bit (x64), il modulo ASP.NET Core usa il runtime dell'anteprima a 64 bit, se presente.
-Installare l'estensione **ASP.NET Core {X.Y} (x64) Runtime**.
+> The platform architecture (x86/x64) of an App Services app is set in the app's settings in the Azure Portal for apps that are hosted on an A-series compute (Basic) or higher hosting tier.
+Confirm that the app's publish settings (for example, in the Visual Studio [publish profile (.pubxml)](xref:host-and-deploy/visual-studio-publish-profiles)) match the setting in the app's service configuration in the Azure portal.
 >
-> Dopo aver installato il runtime di anteprima x64, eseguire il comando seguente nella finestra di comando di PowerShell di Kudu per verificare l'installazione.
-Sostituire la versione di runtime di ASP.NET Core per `{X.Y}` nel comando:
+> Se l'app viene eseguita in modalità in-process e l'architettura della piattaforma è configurata per 64 bit (x64), il modulo ASP.NET Core usa il runtime dell'anteprima a 64 bit, se presente.
+Install the **ASP.NET Core {X.Y} (x64) Runtime** extension using the Azure Portal.
+>
+> After installing the x64 preview runtime, run the following command in the Azure Kudu PowerShell command window to verify the installation.
+Substitute the ASP.NET Core runtime version for `{X.Y}` in the following command:
 >
 > ```powershell
 > Test-Path D:\home\SiteExtensions\AspNetCoreRuntime.{X.Y}.x64\